 If there is an Emergency Text or Dial 988

 As you may know suicide is rising in the Flathead Valley.
 Suicide has no discrimination of who it claims, young or old, rich or poor.
-When someone dies by suicide it leaves on average six survivors of suicide.
+When someone dies by suicide it leaves on average six survivors.
 For every suicide death there are on average 130 people who report knowing the victim (American Association of Suicidology, n.d.)
 These survivors are often left asking “why.”

 The aftermath of a suicide is one of the most difficult things to process.
 Many survivors of a suicide loss are left with shock, guilt, and shame to name a few.
 It can feel isolating as some people experience the shame of a loved one taking his/her own life and do not let their friends and even extended family members know the true cause of death.
 Many experience the stigma and discrimination that a suicide death brings.

 To help the survivors of suicide loss in the Flathead County, “Bluebird Boxes” was formed.
-These boxes are care package filled with blankets, tea, and information regarding support for a suicide loss, a list of survivors willing to talk, support groups in the area, and a list of therapists.
-It will have literature on surviving a suicide loss.
-The Bluebird Box will also contain literature for children coping with grief.
+These boxes are a care package filled with blankets, tea, and information regarding support for a suicide loss, a list of survivors willing to talk, support groups in the area, and a list of therapists.
+The Bluebird Box includes literature on surviving a suicide loss as well as literature for children coping with grief.